 |Soil pH||Slightly acidic|

 |Bloom Time||Mid to late spring|

 |Native Areas||Southern Europe, Northern Africa, Asia|

 Bigleaf periwinkle can be grown in full shade to full sun, though it seems to do best in partial shade.
-Planting in full sun may cause the leaves to dry out in hot weather, so keep it watered during periods of intense heat.
+Planting in full sun may cause the leaves to dry out in hot weather, so keep the plant watered during periods of intense heat.

-If growing in shade, your vinca should not require extra watering.
+If growing in the shade, your bigleaf periwinkle should not require extra watering.
 But if there's a long period of drought supplemental watering may be necessary.